Iranian, b. 1986

 Lives and works in Baltimore, MD

-Having recently completed his MFA at the Maryland Institute College of Art, Taha Heydari uses his minutely detailed brushwork to reveal and comment on the issues of racial identity, prejudice, and propoganda in the United States and the Middle East.
+Taha Heydari’s striking, large-scale canvases examine the power of images—and the role of the spectator—in politics, propaganda, and the shaping of culture and identity.
 Particularly of interest to Heydari are the ways in which the seductive power of media imagery is being used to shape perceptions and outcomes in the the United States and the Middle East.